AthletiFi/card-factory/batch-qr-code-generator/README.md

 ## Overview

-The Batch QR Code Generator tool is a a Node.js application that generates QR codes in bulk from a list of URLs provided in a CSV file.
-This tool is intended to be used to generate QR codes for the print version of AthletiFi Player Cards, to link them to their digital counterparts.
+The Batch QR Code Generator is a Node.js application that generates QR codes in bulk from a list of URLs provided in a CSV file.
+This tool is designed to generate QR codes for the print version of AthletiFi Player Cards, linking them to their digital counterparts.

 ## Requirements

 - Node.js: The runtime environment required to execute the script.
 - npm: To manage the project's dependencies.
-- CSV File: A CSV file containing URLs for which QR codes need to be generated.
-The file should have a column named 'url'.
+- CSV File: A CSV file containing URLs and filenames for QR code generation.
+The file should have columns named 'qrcode_url' (or 'qr_code_url' or 'url') and 'card_filename'.

 ## Installation

-1. Clone the repository
+1. Clone the repository:

    ```sh
    git clone https://github.com/AthletiFi/card-factory.git
    ```

-2. Navigate to the `batch-qr-code-generator` directory and install dependencies
+2. Navigate to the `batch-qr-code-generator` directory and install dependencies:

    ```sh
    cd card-factory/batch-qr-code-generator